pranayaryal/daily-diary/_posts/2017-03-14-vimsettings.md

 This should install all your plugins

-## 6. Download ctags, then type this in the project you want to be searchable.
+## 6. Download ctags
+Then type this in the project you want to be searchable.
 You might have to create a tags/ directory in your project
 {% highlight ruby %}
 ctags -R
 {% endhighlight %}

+I hope this helps